Milfoil, Common Yarrow

 - Some cavity-nesting birds, e.g., European starlings, use leaves to line their nests

-- Food source for many insects, including bees and butterflies, like the Lorquin admiral (Limenitis lorquini), west coast lady (Vanessa annabella), western brown elfin (Incisalia augustinus iroides), and gray hairstreak (Strymon melinus) butterflies
+- Food source for many insects, including bees and butterflies, e.g. the Lorquin admiral (Limenitis lorquini), west coast lady (Vanessa annabella), western brown elfin (Incisalia augustinus iroides), and gray hairstreak (Strymon melinus) butterflies

 - Many of its common names, like woundwort, bloodwort, stanchwort, carpenter’s weed, sanguinary, herba militaris, and nosebleed, suggest its use to stanch the flow of blood